PaCo: Preconditions Attributed to Commonsense Knowledge: Experiments

+We hereby separately discuss the performance of SOTA models on the three tasks in details.

-As in Table~\ref{tab:NLI-results}, both systems tend to get near-random results in the zero-shot setup.
-In case of the \emph{RoBERTa-large-MNLI} model, although the zero-shot \emph{F1-Macro} score is higher, it is far from human-level score ($1.00$).
-This observation that even models that is trained on large and diverse learning resources (e.g.~MNLI~\cite{mnli}) are not able to perform well on the data in a zero-shot fashion, shows the novelty and uniqueness of \CQ data.
+\emph{(1) \nli Results} As shown in Table~\ref{tab:NLI-results}, all systems tend to get near-random results in the zero-shot setup.
+In case of the \emph{BART-large-MNLI} model, although the zero-shot \emph{F1-Macro} score is higher, it is far from human-level score ($1.00$).
+We observe that even models that are trained on large and diverse learning resources (e.g.~MNLI~\cite{mnli}) are not able to perform well on the \nli in a zero-shot fashion.

-In the \emph{Fine-tuned} setup, both models tend to get higher scores that are close to the human-level performance.
-However, the slow saturation of the learning curve plot in Figure~\ref{fig:nli-l-curve}, further suggests the novelty of \CQ knowledge.
-In addition, the high scores after fine-tuning may also be attributed to systems' exploiting the annotation artifacts of data instead of actually learning to reason with \MCQs.
+This high scores after fine-tuning can be attributed to systems' exploiting the annotation artifacts of data instead of learning to reason with \MCQs.
 This claim will be further supported by the \mcqa results.